uc-cdis/cloud-automation/doc/csoc-free-commons-steps.md

 **NOTE:** If the following variables are not in the file, just add them along with their values.

 `csoc_managed` if you are going to set up your commons hooked up to a central control management account.
 By default it is set to yes, any other value would assume that you don't want this to happen.
 If you leave the default value, you must run the logging module first, otherwise terraform will fail.
-But since this instruction are specifically for non attached deployments, you should set the value to "no".
+But since this instruction is specifically for non-attached deployments, you should set the value to "no".

 `peering_cidr` this is the CIDR where your adminVM belongs to.
 Since the commons would create it's own VPC, you need to pair them up to allow communication between them later.
-Basically, said peering would let you run kubectl commands against the kubernetes cluster hosting the commons.
+Basically, said pairing would let you run kubectl commands against the kubernetes cluster hosting the commons.

 `csoc_vpc_id` VPC id from where you are running gen3 commands, must be in the same region as where you are running gen3.

-`user_bucket_name` This has also have something to do with the user.yaml file.
+`user_bucket_name` This also has something to do with the user.yaml file.
 In case you need your commons to access a user.yaml file in a different bucket than `cdis-gen3-users`, then add this variable with the corresponding value.
 Terraform with ultimately create a policy allowing the Kubernetes worker nodes to access the bucket in question (Ex. `s3://<user_bucket_name>/<config_folder>/user.yaml`).

-**NOTE:** If you are hooking up your commons with a cetralized control management account, you may need to add additional variables to this file with more information about said account.
+**NOTE:** If you are hooking up your commons with a centralized control management account, you may need to add additional variables to this file with more information about said account.

 4. Create a terraform plan